modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-11-sect-1.md

 Bragg´s law relates the observed X-ray diffraction pattern to the arrangement of atoms in the crystal that produces the pattern.
 The experiments made by the Braggs proved the wave-like nature of X-rays and demonstrated that crystals are made of three-dimensional regular, repeating geometrical patterns of atoms, forming natural diffraction gratings.

-!!! tip ""
+!!! tip "1915 Physics Nobel Prize."

-	WORK (Braggs): “Max von Laue's discovery that diffraction patterns occur when X-rays pass through crystals inspired William and Lawrence Bragg to conduct their own studies in the area.
+	WORK: “Max von Laue's discovery that diffraction patterns occur when X-rays pass through crystals inspired William and Lawrence Bragg to conduct their own studies in the area.
 Their contributions included establishing the relationship between the wavelength of the X-ray, its angle of incidence, and the distance between the atomic layers inside the crystal.
 This provided a powerful tool for studying crystals' structures.
 Using diffraction pattern methods, it now also became possible to calculate the positions of atoms in crystalline structures.”

+	MLA style: William Bragg – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2024.
+Mon.
+5 Feb 2024. https://www.nobelprize.org/prizes/physics/1915/wh-bragg/facts/

-NOBEL LECTURE: *Diffraction of X-Rays by Crystals* by W.L.
-Bragg.
+	Nobel Lecture: *Diffraction of X-Rays by Crystals*.

-……

 	…..
 "Prof. von Laue had made some of his earliest experiments with a crystal of zinc sulphide, and had obtained results which proved that the diffracted pencils showed the symmetry of the underlying crystal structure, which in this case was cubic". ….
 "I"n studying his work, it occurred to me that perhaps we ought to look for the origin of this selection of certain directions of diffraction in the peculiarities of the crystal structure, and not in the constitution of the X-ray beam…"

 	……

 	…..
 “The points of a space lattice may be arranged in series of planes, parallel and equidistant from each other.
 As a pulse passes over each diffracting point, it scatters a wave, and if a number of points are arranged on a plane the diffracted wavelets will combine together to form a reflected wave front, according to the well-known Huygens construction.”

 	…..

 	“Although it seemed certain that the von Laue effect was due to the diffraction of very short waves, there remained the possibility that there might not be the X-rays.” …..

 	….

 	“In examining the effect for varying angles of incidence my father discovered that a very strong reflection appeared when a given crystal face was set at certain definite angles.” …

 	“The results obtained with the spectrometer gave the frequency of these radiations, and my father was able to show that the product of the frequency and Planck’s constant h was equal to the cathode-ray energy required to excite the rays; this was a first proof of the quantum law as applied to X-rays.”

 	…..

 	“The examination of crystal structure, with the aid of X-rays has given us for the first time an insight into the actual arrangement of the atoms in solid bodies.
 The study of structure by means of a microscope is limited by the coarseness of the light which illuminates the object, for we can never hope to see details smaller than the wavelength of the light.
 By using X-rays with their very short wavelengths, this limit of minuteness has at one step been decreased ten thousand times, for the wavelength of the X-rays is of a smaller order than the dimensions of the atomic structure.
 We are actually looking into the interior of the molecule and the atom with this fine-grained form of light.”

 	…..

 	…..
 “We find the angle at which a monochromatic beam of X-rays of known wavelength is reflected by the various faces of the crystal.
 Reflection takes place only when the relation $nλ = 2dsin(θ)$ is satisfied, and so the spacing $d$ of the planes parallel to any face under examination can be found by measuring the angle $θ$.” ….

 	…..

 	“In our early work we made certain assumptions in order to unravel the complex tangle which the reflexions from some crystals represented.
 We supposed that the diffraction took place at the centre of each atom, as if the whole effect were localized there.
 Further, we supposed that the effect of an atom was proportional to its atomic weight.” ….

 	…..

 	“There seems to be hardly any type of matter in the condition of a true solid which we cannot attempt to analyze by means of X-rays.
 For the first time the exact arrangement of the atoms in solids has become known; we can see how far the atoms are apart and how they are grouped.
 The importance of this consists in the light it throws on chemical composition.” …

 	…..

 	“Finally, there is a still deeper application of the X-ray analysis, to the structure of the atom itself.
 Since the wavelength of the X-rays is less than the "atomic diameter", as it is somewhat vaguely termed, and since the rays are presumably diffracted by the electrons in the atom, we ought to be able to get some idea of the distribution of these electrons in the same way that we draw conclusions as to the grouping of the atoms.” ….

 	For more information consult the document *Speed read: Crystal Patterns Made Plane and Simple*.

+	MLA style: Lawrence Bragg – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Wed.
+24 May 2023. https://www.nobelprize.org/prizes/physics/1915/wl-bragg/lecture/

 ### Electron microscopy.